 If inspiration could be obtained by simply going out and finding it somewhere, everyone would go find it.
 Unfortunately, inspiration cannot be obtained on demand.

 However, an open and creative mind can be available to discover loose particles of interesting things floating around in life like bits of ideas, feelings and perceptions.
 And because you enjoy them, you carry them around with you for awhile, like favorite rocks in a kid's pocket.
 Then one day you discover that some of those loose bits of life have connected themselves together in surprising ways.
 Then a light goes on and you say "Ah ha!"
-The ah-ha! moment is when we become consciously aware of something that had already been working in us at a deeper level.
-So the artist, in my opinion, has little to do with causing inspiration, for it arises out of stillness on its own.
+The Ah-ha! moment is when we become consciously aware of something that had already been working in us at a deeper level without us being aware of it.
+So the artist, in my opinion, has little to do with causing inspiration, it arises out of stillness naturally on its own.

 When I have shared artist Morris Graves' statement "My first interest is in being.
 Along the way I am an artist." with fellow artists they sometimes misunderstand its meaning.
 They think he is saying that he really doesn't care about art all that much.
 Otherwise he would have said his first interest is in art, so he must not have been a very committed artist.